MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/enterprise.md

 <!-- ====================================================================== -->
 ## See also

-* [Distributing your app and the WebView2 Runtime](./distribution.md) - About the Evergreen, self-updating WebView2 Runtime.
+* [Distribute your app and the WebView2 Runtime](distribution.md) - About the Evergreen, self-updating WebView2 Runtime.